Frequently Asked Questions

 Do you offer b’nai mitzvah tutoring?

-Bar and bat mitzvah tutoring is available at no extra fee to assist campers in their preparations.
-To those who request it, we provide tutoring 2-3 times a week for approximately 30 minutes, depending on the session schedule, with one of our faculty rabbis, educators, or cantors.
+B’nai mitzvah tutoring is only available to campers with a bar or bat mitzvah before December 15, 2018.
+To those who request it, we provide tutoring at no extra fee for 2-3 times a week for approximately 30 minutes, depending on the session schedule, with one of our faculty rabbis, educators, or cantors.

-The purpose of b’nai mitzvah tutoring at camp is to maintain your camper’s progress; we are unable to help campers learn new parts of their torah or haftorah, or prayers for their simcha.
+The purpose of b’nai mitzvah tutoring at camp is to maintain your camper’s progress; we are unable to help campers learn new pieces of their torah or haftorah, or prayers for their simcha.
 It is your camper’s responsibility to study materials during their free time at camp.

 How will my child's laundry get done?

 - Laundry service is provided every two weeks ONLY for sessions that are 23 days or longer.